Taught MTh Course

 Assessment

-Students are assessed in a variety of ways such as essays and projects totalling up to 8000 words per unit.
 The two compulsory units are taught at the beginning and the end of the course: the first lays a foundation through exploring Theological Enquiry and Interpretation while the second, Theological Research, forms a preparation for the dissertation.
 The second unit is assessed by a dissertation proposal.
-The only examinations are for the optional units on the biblical languages Hebrew and Greek.
+The only examinations are for the optional units on the biblical languages Hebrew and Greek, offered to students with a good level of prior knowledge, subject to a sufficient cohort size

 Dissertation